LK6991/PoemCollection/README.md

 2.

+(This is an alternative version of my second poem, only appearing to the branch names "SecondBranch" )

 Red axe, white face,
-why did you do it?
+why would you do it?
-Don't follow their agony.
+Stay away from their reasons,
+stop seeking the glory